 The purpose of a social media policy

 Naturally, most employers aren’t going to want their workers to be messing around during office hours.
 Which is why more and more are beginning to consider installing a social media policy.

 Such rules would be included in the initial job contract to ensure the employee knows any guidelines are to be taken seriously.

 Another part of any social media policy may be to protect the image of a company by installing best practices for their employee’s own social media profiles.
 For example, if your employee states on her or her Facebook page that they work for you, you might consider including a clause in their contract that this page cannot show any inappropriate behaviour (such as heavy drinking or drug abuse) while that profile is connected to your business.

 In terms of protecting your brand by installing guidelines around what an employee can’t post on their page, this policy is significantly harder to police, and may take a certain level of trust that your rules will be followed.
 It does, however, ensure that you can fairly question such behaviour should you notice it occurring down the line.
 While you cannot control what a staff member chooses to post on their own personal pages, you can ask them to remove your company name from the page.

 When you’re talking about social media use within the office, there are several ways you can approach this.

 Some employers will set office computers and laptops with bans on certain websites for a complete social media blackout.
-This strategy tends to be ineffective, as staff may wish to use social media during lunch breaks, and some platforms may be useful for the work itself (such as company information found on Facebook).
-Also, there is no way to police the use of social media on personal devices such as mobile phones and tablets.
+This strategy tends to be ineffective, as staff may wish to use social media during lunch breaks.
+Additionally, some platforms may be useful for the work itself (such as company information found on Facebook).
+Also, there is no way to police the use of social media on personal devices.

 A more effective strategy may be to simply limit the amount of time an employee can use social media.
 While this takes more trust than a total ban, your staff should appreciate your level of faith in them.
-Not to mention, allowing for short breaks within the work day can be highly beneficial to overall workplace productivity and happiness.
+Allowing short breaks within the work day can be highly beneficial to overall workplace productivity and happiness.